Marinto-Richee/AI-Image-Annotation/README.md

 - Draw bounding boxes around objects in images.
 - Annotate images with custom classes and colors.
 - Annotate images manually or with the assistance of an AI model.
-- Save annotations in CSV format.
+- Save annotations in YOLO Format.

 ## Requirements 🛠️